SierraSoftworks/blog/src/posts/2024-06-07-technically-correct-but-universally-wrong.md

 and try to avoid letting yourself fall into the trap of thinking there is ever a simple answer to a system dynamics problem.
 Go and read books, especially those that make you feel uncomfortable or force you to confront your humanity.
-Whatever you do; don't make the mistake of assuming  that just because everyone is allowed to have an oppinion they are all equally valid: think for yourself and challenge the status quo (especially when you can make it better for others less fortunate).
+Whatever you do; don't make the mistake of assuming  that just because everyone is allowed to have an opinion they are all equally valid: think for yourself and challenge the status quo (especially when you can make it better for others less fortunate).
 That's more than one thing... so know when to break the rules.
 :::